 It’s probably nothing serious but it’s best to get checked.
 The earlier cancer is found, the easier it is to treat.

-There is no screening programme for prostate cancer because the PSA test is not reliable enough, but men over 50 can ask their doctor about it.
+There is no screening programme for one of Scotland’s other most common cancers - prostate cancer - because there is no single reliable test.
+The PSA (prostate specific antigen) blood test is not reliable enough, but men over 50 can ask their doctor about it.

 Screening saves lives.
 However, no test is 100% accurate.
 There’s still the chance that cancers can be missed and there are other risks too.